esphome/esphome-docs/components/sensor/statistics.rst

 Detailed Descriptions
 ---------------------

-Average Types
+Weight Types
 *************

-You can configure the average type to equally weigh each sensor measurement using ``simple`` or weigh each measurement by its duration using ``time_weighted``.
+You can configure the weight type to equally weigh each sensor measurement using ``simple`` or weigh each measurement by its duration using ``duration``.
 If your sensor updates have a consistent update interval, then ``simple`` should work well.
-If your sensor is not updated consistently, then choose the ``time_weighted`` type.
-Note that with the ``time_weighted`` type, the component does not insert a sensor measurement into the window until it receives another sensor measurement; i.e., there is a delay of one measurement.
+If your sensor is not updated consistently, then choose the ``duration`` type.
+Note that with the ``duration`` type, the component does not insert a sensor measurement into the window until it receives another sensor measurement; i.e., there is a delay of one measurement.
 This delay is necessary to determine each measurement’s duration.

 Group Types
 ***********